rchavelas/flask-for-everybody/README.md

     flask run --debug

-The following snippets are provided:
+## List of snippets:

-a.
+* a.
 The simplest Flask web application
-b.
+* b.
 Rendering HTML Templates (via the render_template function)
-c.
+* c.
 Template inheritance
-d.
+* d.
 Using forms and GET-POST requests
-e. flash() messages
+* e. flash() messages
-f.
+* f.
 Using variables in routes
-g.
+* g.
 Loading .env and .flaskenv files
-h.
+* h.
 Basic user session management with Flask-Login
-i.
+* i.
 Using the application factory pattern
-j.
+* j.
 Using the application factory pattern with blueprints
-k.
+* k.
 Applications as Packages (with the __init__.py file)
-p.
+* p.
 User session management with Flask-Login and Flask-SQLAlchemy
-q.
+* q.
 User session management with Flask-Login, Flask-SQLAlchemy and Flask-Bcrypt